armaanarora07/astro-landing-age-fork/README.md

   <em>Landstro is offered by <a href="https://benav.io" target="_blank">benav.io</a></em>
 </p>

-Landstro is a feature-rich, production-ready landing page starter designed to help you quickly launch beautiful websites.
-With dark mode, SEO optimization, contact forms, and more, it provides everything you need to showcase your product or service.
+Landstro is a feature-rich, production-ready landing page starter designed to help you quickly launch beautiful websites in minutes, not days.
+With dark mode, SEO optimization, contact forms, and built-in email collection, it provides everything you need to showcase your product, start collecting leads, and launch your business right away.

 ## Table of Contents